ndd21/PHYS281/docs/index.md

 language](https://en.wikipedia.org/wiki/Programming_language), i.e., it is used to write instructions with a specific syntax that are interpreted and run by a computer.
 Python is an interpreted language rather than a compiled language.
-This means that you write a code that is then interpreted line-by-line and the commands run.
+This means that you write a code that is then interpreted and run line-by-line.
 In a compiled language, such as [C](https://en.wikipedia.org/wiki/C_(programming_language)), the code you write has to be compiled by a different programme to produce an executable file (basically one written in a more primitive machine language), that you then run.